shengfeng-yang/shengfeng-yang.github.io/_pages/research_AI.md

 {% include base_path %}

-Our group is dedicated to the development of sophisticated machine learning algorithms tailored for predicting material behaviors and properties, catering to a wide range of engineering applications.
+Our group is dedicated to the development of advanced scientific machine learning algorithms tailored for predicting material behaviors and properties, catering to a wide range of engineering applications.

 ![image](https://github.com/user-attachments/assets/38b5cfef-ddff-421c-b17e-264340c2a498)
 <a href="/publication/2024-06-polycrystal-cGAN" style="font-size: 18px; font-weight: bold;">Rapid prediction of grain boundary network evolution in nanomaterials utilizing a generative machine learning approach</a>